mlz-ictrl/nicos/doc/source/services/monitor.rst

 The NICOS status monitor
 ========================

+The NICOS status monitor is an application that displays current values of instrument positions and parameters obtained from the :ref:`cache <cache>`.
+It supports several backends, such as a GUI and an HTML backend.

 Invocation
 ----------

+The status monitor is invoked with the ``nicos-monitor`` script.

-The NICOS Status Monitor is configured, like all other components, using a setup file.
+It is configured, like all other components, using a setup file.
 The file must be named either ``monitor.py`` or :file:`monitor-{name}.py`, where ``name`` is a user-defined name.
-On startup using the ``nicos-monitor`` executable, the setup loaded is either ``monitor.py`` if started with no arguments, or ``monitor-name.py`` if started with argument ``name``.
+On startup, the setup loaded is either ``monitor.py`` if started with no arguments, or ``monitor-name.py`` if started with argument ``name``.
+A device named ``Monitor`` is expected in the setup.

 There are several command-line options that allow to display the same monitor setup on the personal screen, and on a big dedicated status display with bigger font.

 * ``-g WxH+X+Y`` selects the window geometry with a string.
 It can also be ``-g fullscreen``.